MichaelZhao21/hollow-knight-chatbot/README.md

 ## Running the Bot

+### DOCKER

+The app has been dockerized!!!
+Once you have the `output-kb` folder and everything installed, you can simply run `docker compose up` and the app should run.

 ### Setup

 The bot is a combination of Rasa and custom actions that connect with my underlying knowledge base.